Nathan Healy

 Frederick Electricity Prices

-Frederick homeowners face rising electricity costs that have jumped significantly above national averages in recent years.
+Frederick homeowners face rising electricity costs that have climbed significantly above national averages in recent years.

-Over 25 years, solar systems can provide predictable energy costs while traditional electricity rates continue climbing, offering long-term financial protection for families.
+Over 25 years, solar systems can provide predictable energy costs while Maryland’s utility rates continue climbing, offering long-term financial protection for homeowners.

 Price of Energy: Maryland vs National Average